Apollo 17: Return to Earth

-Cernan and Schmitt successfully lifted off from the lunar surface in the ascent stage of the LM on December 14, at 5:54 p.m.
+Cernan and Schmitt lifted off from the lunar surface in the ascent stage of the LM on December 14, at 5:54 p.m.
 EST. The return to lunar orbit took just over seven minutes.
 The LM, piloted by Cernan, and the CSM, piloted by Evans, maneuvered, and redocked about two hours after liftoff from the surface.
-Once the docking had taken place, the crew transferred equipment and lunar samples from the LM to the CSM for return to Earth.
+After docking, the crew transferred equipment and lunar samples from the LM to the CSM for return to Earth.
 The crew sealed the hatches between the CSM and the LM ascent stage following completion of the transfer and the LM was jettisoned at 11:51 p.m.
 EST on December 14.
 The unoccupied ascent stage was then remotely deorbited, crashing it into the Moon with an impact recorded by the seismometers left by Apollo 17 and previous missions.
 At 6:35 p.m.
 EST on December 16, the CSM's SPS engine was ignited once more to propel the spacecraft away from the Moon on a trajectory back towards Earth.
-The successful trans-Earth injection SPS burn lasted just over two minutes.
+The trans-Earth injection SPS burn lasted just over two minutes.